GuangyWang/stripeDiff/README.md

 # stripeDiff

+If you use stripeDiff in your research, please cite:
 ## Installation
 The following codes install stripeDiff in home directory.
 Users can install it anywhere they want by changing '~' to their desired directory.